daviebadger/books/restructuredtext/restructuredtext.rst

 Anonymous Hyperlinks
 ^^^^^^^^^^^^^^^^^^^^

-Hyperlinks can be anonymous (not named), which may be handy in cases when same hyperlink text need to target two different locations.
-They may be also used in a list with hyperlinks.
-Anonymous hyperlinks require two trailing underscores:
+Anonymous hyperlinks are handy in cases when the same hyperlink references need to point to different targets, which is not possible via named hyperlinks.
+They are quick to write, but you have to keep the right order of hyperlink targets then.

+The syntax is very similar to named hyperlinks, only one more trailing underscore must be used and no names in hyperlink targets:

 .. code:: rst